Vallow-Daybell murders: Chad (2024)

 Chad did not take the stand.
 During the closing arguments, prosecutor Lindsey Blake summarized the evidence that pointed to Chad's crucial role in coordinating and giving a religious justification to the murders.
 Prior painted Lori and Alex Cox as the true culprits, stating that Lori had been motivated by greed, that she had manipulated Chad all along and that Chad would likely have been her next victim.

-On May 30, 2024, the jury found Chad Daybell guilty of first degree murder and conspiracy in the deaths of Tammy, Tylee and J.J.
+On May 30, 2024, the jury found Chad guilty of first degree murder and conspiracy in the deaths of Tammy, Tylee and J.J.
 He was also found guilty of grand theft by deception related to the children's killing and of insurance fraud related to Tammy's.
 It was confirmed that the prosecution would seek the death penalty for Chad.

-At his sentencing hearing, Chad chose not to present any mitigation evidence.
+At his sentencing hearing, Chad chose not to present any mitigating evidence.
 On June 1, 2024, he was sentenced to death.
-For the insurance fraud charges, he was sentenced to 15 years in prison, each to run concurrent to death and to the restitution of $130,000 plus $300,000.
+For the insurance fraud charges, he was sentenced to 15 years in prison, to run concurrent to death, and to the restitution of $130,000 plus $300,000.
 Since Chad had been deemed indigent, no fines were added to the insurance fraud sentence.

-Tammy Daybell's extended family, Matt and Heather Daybell, as well as the Boudreaux, Cox and Shiflet families issued statements expressing their relief at the end of the Idaho trials and their thoughts for the victims.
+Tammy's extended family, Matt and Heather Daybell, as well as the Boudreaux, Cox and Shiflet families issued statements expressing their relief at the end of the Idaho trials and their thoughts for the victims.
 Chad was put on death row at Idaho Maximum Security Institution.

 On June 5, 2024, Chad's attorneys filed notice of appeal to Idaho Supreme Court asking them to review verdict and death penalty sentence.